ebarrm-a11y/financial_tool/README.md

 ## License

-This project is available for educational, professional, and portfolio use.
-Add your preferred license here, such as MIT, if you intend to distribute it publicly.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.
 ---

 ## Author